 I love the way Bon Appétit defines it,

 Chicory, or cichorium intybus, is an herb that grows wild throughout Europe, the United States, and Australia but is also cultivated for culinary use.
 It’s related to endive and radicchio, two slightly bitter, lettuce-like vegetables often used in salads, as a base for an appetizer, or as a garnish.
 Once deployed as coffee extender during hard economic times and still popular as such in New Orleans (its neutral taste and similar color and texture make it a perfect filler), chicory root has quite a different purpose in modern-day food science.

 Hardly ever would you pick up a packaged food that says, “high-fiber food,” contains inulin and the inulin source is not from the root of chicory.

 That said, on the ingredients panel, it’s not likely to say chicory root; instead, inulin, or sometimes called “chicory root fiber.”

-Because of this, you can find the ingredient in many different items.
-Some include:
+Because of this, you can find chicory root in many different items.

 - ice cream